A stable infinity-category of Lagrangian cobordisms: Introduction

 \begin{theorem} The $\oo$-category $\Lag_\Lambda(M)$ is stable. \end{theorem}

 \begin{remark} While we have used the term {\em stabilization} to refer to the construction of $\Lag_\Lambda(M)$, the same term is used in \cite{LurieHigherAlgebra} as a general procedure for producing stable $\infty$-categories from non-stable ones.
-We expect that $\sLag_\Lambda(M)$ is the universal stabilization of $\sLag^{\dd 0}_\Lambda(M)$ but tackling this question is beyond the scope of this paper. \end{remark}
+We remark that $\Lag_\Lambda(M)$ is {\em not} Lurie's universal stabilization of $\Lag^{\dd 0}_\Lambda(M)$---for instance, we will prove that the suspension functor is the usual shift for Lagrangian branes, when branes are endowed with grading structures.
+Thus the shift functor already exists for each $\lag^{\dd i}$ at the level of objects.
+One may conjecture that $\lag_\Lambda(M)$ is the universal stabilization with respect to a class of kernel objects already specified, but tackling this question is beyond the scope of this paper. \end{remark}